February 3rd, 2021

 We are working closely with the California Department of Fish and Wildlife (CDFW), local governments, the petitioner, and our supporters to provide up-to-date information about resources and processes for compliance with the interim regulations.
 Under the current listing, it’s a violation of California Fish and Game Code to trim or remove (or “take”) a tree without first obtaining a permit.

-Below, the reader will find links to the regulations addressing the removal of western Joshua trees, information on reporting violations, and a list of resources for those who may need professional assistance in order to obtain a permit.
+Below, the reader will find links to permit application for removal or trimming of western Joshua trees (including dead trees), information on reporting violations, and a list of resources for those who may need professional assistance in order to obtain a permit.

 San Bernardino County currently does not have a permit program in place for the planned removal of western Joshua trees associated with the construction of single-family homes, accessory buildings or small infrastructure projects.
 Permits for these types of projects will need to be obtained through the California Department of Fish and Wildlife.